BraedenWorcester/S3-Lambda-GoogleTranslator/README.md

 # Example Usage

-This is the access policy configuration for an bucket which will accept GetObject and PutObject requests from the public:
+This is the access policy configuration for a bucket which will accept GetObject and PutObject requests from the public:

 ![image](https://user-images.githubusercontent.com/56178051/166857204-a44180f4-0ca8-465d-93b8-e3c6b2928e33.png)